promise-81/HR_Analysis-Project-/README.md

        ORDER BY EMP_COUNT DESC;
     ```

- 2. What is the rae and ethnicity  breakdown of current employees
+ 2. What is the race and ethnicity  breakdown of current employees
 ```sql
 SELECT RACE,
        COUNT(*) AS RACE_COUNT FROM HR